chaoscalm/qksms-notes/README.md

 Builds can support regex, thanks to a commit that is merged.

-Anyway that doesn't explain us a lot about how to block a sender by name, or doesn't offer an option to use case-sensitive or insesitive or allow body inspection like neko-sms.
+Anyway that doesn't explain us a lot about how to block a sender by name, or doesn't offer an option to use case-sensitive or insensitive or allow body inspection like neko-sms.

 https://regex101.com/ seems a very good site to test regex rules.